rinagalperin/biomedical_nel/readme.md

 Using the offset of the term we find the original word from the text and create a window around it (depending on the chosen WINDOW_SIZE value) _to get the word context_ of the term (WINDOW_SIZE words to the left of the term and WINDOW_SIZE words to the right).

 2) <u>**UMLS from HRM**</u><br>
-We collect the UMLS from the HRM output (under 'umls_match')
+We collect the UMLS from the HRM output (under 'umls_match').

 3) <u>**UMLS from manual annotations**</u><br>
 We collect the term tagged in the manual annotations that corresponds to the HRM match (using the offset)  or `Nan` if there isn't one.

 4) <u>**Labels**</u><br>
-For the given match we keep `1` as the label if either the HRM UMLS (including the non-CUI terms that we synthetically added as described [here](#Problem-3-solution)) matches with the annotations' UMLS or if the HRM candidate match (under 'cand_match') matches with the annotations' UMLS, and `0` otherwise.
+For the given match we keep `1` as the label if either the HRM UMLS matches with the annotations' UMLS or if the HRM candidate match (under 'cand_match') matches with the annotations' UMLS, and `0` otherwise.

  Comparing the HRM candidate match with the annotations' UMLS mitigates small irrelevant deviations: since the annotations' UMLS use the exact syntax from the text, if the HRM found a CUI match with the candidate that is identical to the annotations' UMLS - then that CUI must in turn fit the annotations' UMLS as well.
-In this comparison we allow a difference in at most the first character for any one of each expression's words, considering term-pairs to be identical in cases such as the following:
+In this comparison we allow a difference in at most the first character (provided that it is a functional character) for any one of each expression's words, considering term-pairs to be identical in cases such as the following:
 > האינסולין, אינסולין

  > לטמוקסיפן, טמוקסיפן